 California Public Employees' Retirement System (CalPERS)

 The City of Stockton participates in CalPERS in lieu of Social Security.
 Contributions are made by the City on behalf of each participating employee and by the employee.
-The City receives annual reports from CalPERS linked in External Links below.
+The City receives annual reports from CalPERS; links to the CalPERS annual reports are provided under External Links at the bottom of this webpage.

 Member Education Bulletin